jeffwongqy/document-similarity/README.md

 5. Create a set of keywords between document A and document B.
 6. Transform the a list of word in document A and document B into embedding vectors, respectively.
 7. Compute the cosine similarity to find the similarity between the embeddings (i.e., vector A and vector B).

+You may click on this link to view the app: https://share.streamlit.io/jeffwongqy/document-similarity/main/app.py